ADRISH06/MyRecipe1/README.md

 water,tea leaves,sugar,and just 5 minutes

 RECIPE :
-take two cups of water in a utensil now boil it over gas stove and put one teaspoon of tea leaves in it now put one teaspoon of sugar in it and boil it for 5 minutes now serve to the guests
+take two cups of water in a utensil, now boil it over gas stove , and put one teaspoon of tea leaves in it , now put one teaspoon of sugar in it, and boil it for 5 minutes , now serve to the guests